 A lawyer should always be consulted about the limited liability protection an LLC gives versus that of a corporation.
-All businesses should consider paying for good liability insurance for the ultimate protection.
+All businesses should consider paying for good liability insurance for ultimate protection.

-Disclaimer: The information contained here is for general purposes to help you understand the basics.
+The information contained here is for general purposes to help you understand the basics.
 It's not intended as tax or legal advice.
-Always consult your CPA or attorney to discuss your specific business questions.
+Always consult your own CPA or attorney to discuss your specific business questions.